 Specialty Foods in Vietnam

 Vietnam is a country with rich cuisine with a wide range of foods in different regions.
-Traveling to this country, visiting many attractions and eating specialty foods are a good way to enjoy your life.
+Traveling to this country, visiting many attractions and eating specialty foods is a good way to enjoy your life.
 It’s interesting to learn more about local life and culture through cuisine.
 Ha Giang province is famous for Buffalo Bacon, Nam Dinh province is well-known by Goat Meat.
 I’m going to write a post about Specialty Foods in Vietnam.
 There’s nowhere you can try them out of Vietnam.
 Let’s go around Vietnam and learn more about Specialty Foods in different regions of Vietnam.

 1. Buffalo Bacon in Ha Giang